-Workman sat speechless, so amazed wes he at what Mr. Grayson had said about Bob.
+Workman sat speechless, so amazed was he at what Mr. Grayson had said about Bob.

-"Why," he stammered, "I thought it was just a fool drawing.
+"Why," he stammered, "I thought it was a fool drawing.
 I didn't know it meant anything at all."

-"It means a great deal more than you could possibly suppose," returned Mr. Grayson.
-"That drawing actually represents an even 6,000 years in the life of mankind.
-It starts back around 4,000 B.C.; reaches up to the time in which we are now living; and extends on to 2,000 A.D.
-Bob has shown a deep interest in one of the most profound things in the world."
+"It means a great deal more than you suppose," replied Mr. Grayson.
+"That drawing is a chart of time and events.
+It represents approximately 6,000 years in the life of mankind.
+It dates back to 4,000 B.C., and then it extends forward to the beginning of the Christian era, then to the present time, and on to the end of this millenium at 2,000 A.D.
+In this period of 6,000 years the most important events in the history of the human race takes place.
+The most amazing changes, however, are made between the present moment and the beginning of the grand, New Millenium - 2,000 A.D.